brandonleegit/check_vmware_slpservice/README.md

 - Output the names of hosts where it is running
 - Output the names of hosts where it is not running
 - If the host is running SLP service
+- The SLP service is stopped and the policy is changed